-An MRI scan uses magnets rather than x-rays to produce detailed pictures of the prostate, surrounding tissues, bones and other organs.
-It is usually done after a prostate biopsy has found cancer in the prostate.
-In some areas and in certain circumstances an MRI scan may be done prior to biopsy.
+An MRI scan uses a magnetic field rather than x-rays to produce detailed pictures of the prostate, surrounding tissues, bones and other organs.
+Many hospitals are now moving towards men having an MRI scan before having a biopsy; however as MRI before biopsy is still not available in all areas an MRI may only be available after a prostate biopsy.
 It shows whether the cancer remains within the prostate or has spread to other organs or tissues and helps doctors decide on what may be the most suitable treatment.